fluree/docs.flur.ee/src/content/docs/query/analytical-query.md

 Analytical Queries can:

 - Query across multiple internal and external datasets
-- Query across the same FlureeDB at different points in time
+- Query across the same Fluree at different points in time
 - Calculate aggregates
 - Create complicated joins